thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Navigate to the Entity alias tab in the "Datasource" section.
 Enter the name of the future alias in the "Entity alias" field and click the "Create a new one!";'
     4:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-5-pe.png
-        title: 'Choose the "Entity from dashboard state" from the "Filter type" field and click "Add";'
+        title: 'Select the "Entity from dashboard state" from the "Filter type" field and click "Add";'
     6:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-6-pe.png
         title: 'Replace the label of the "temperature" key with <b>${entityName}</b>.
 Then, click "Add" to add new widget on the dashboard;'